Reasons To Celebrate National Women's Health Week This Year

 Disclaimer: Please note that this article refers to "women" as any person that identifies as one.
 Some topics within the article will focus on biological features unique to those assigned females at birth (AFAB) who may or may not identify as women.
 A few issues specific to transgender and non-binary women-aligned individuals may also be mentioned.

-National Women's Health Week begins on Mother's Day each year and encourages women and girls to improve their mental and physical health through exercise, health checkups, and community action.
-The Office On Women's Health also recommends staying active, nourishing the body with healthy eating, finding healthy ways to manage stress, and practicing self-care.
+National Women's Health Week begins on Mother's Day each year and encourages women and girls to improve their mental and physical well-being through exercise, health checkups, and community action.
+The Office On Women's Health also recommends staying active, nourishing the body with healthy eating, finding ways to manage stress, and practicing self-care.

 Getty/AnnaStills